QubesOS/qubes-doc/user/templates/templates.md

      In the App Menu, click on Terminal Emulator.
-Type the command below, substituting `<SYS_USB_DISPOSABLE_TEMPLATE>` with the name of the disposable template on which `sys-usb` is based, `<NEW_TEMPLATE>` with the name of the new or upgraded template, and `<USB_QUBE>` with the name of your USB qube.
+Type the command below, substituting `<SYS_USB_DISPOSABLE_TEMPLATE>` with the name of the disposable template on which `sys-usb` is based, `<NEW_TEMPLATE>` with the name of the new template, and `<USB_QUBE>` with the name of your USB qube.
      Other than these substitutions, make sure to enter the command exactly as written.

      ```
      qvm-shutdown --wait --all; qvm-prefs <SYS_USB_DISPOSABLE_TEMPLATE> template <NEW_TEMPLATE>; qvm-start <USB_QUBE>